 In most cases, an ecommerce consultant is hired to complete a specific project or do a certain set of tasks that will be laid out before they are even hired.
 Often, a consultant isn't taking away a role, but instead they're doing work that may not fit into a role.
 In some cases, their workload could include taking some work from staff members to help the team's bandwidth.

 It’s important to set the budget you’re willing to spend (minimum and maximum) as that will be a factor in who you hire.
 Keep in mind that a number of factors will affect this budget including your timeline, scope of the work and length of the contract.

-Choose a consultant that understands your vision for your company, your brand and your customers.
+Choose a consultant who understands your vision for your company, your brand and your customers.
 Obviously, you’re hiring an outside perspective for a reason, and you don’t want to discount their expertise, but it’s important that you also feel heard by your consultant.
 They should make an effort to get to know not only the project at hand, but the context around it.

 Look for an agency that has proud clients who are eager to share their experiences.
 This could be through testimonials or case studies, or it could also be something that’s brought up during the vetting and sales process.